Atlas-Axis/next-gen-atlas-fork/Sky Atlas/Sky Atlas.md

 The element 'promptly' in the Target Document means 'as soon as is reasonably possible.'

 To adhere to this commitment, the Core Facilitator must derecognize the AC within a general timeframe of 1-2 calendar days upon conclusion of an adjudication that finds against the AC for misalignment.
 Failure to meet this deadline requires a showing of good cause, demonstrating extenuating circumstances beyond the Facilitators’ control.

-###### NR-7 - Defining “Severe Actions Or Violations" And “Governance Attack” [Needed Research]  <!-- UUID: 98d5b899-f012-403d-9c6a-2ffda4ec2961 -->

-**Content**:

-What specific criteria or actions qualify as "severe" enough to warrant derecognition?
-Develop clear guidelines that define what constitutes a "severe case" in the context of misaligned actions.
-This involves identifying key indicators of severity, such as the magnitude of the impact, the intent behind the actions, and the potential or actual harm caused.

-Also needed: What actions or behaviors specifically constitute a "Governance Attack"?
-Can you propose criteria or frameworks for assessing intent, the scope of actions, and their potential consequences?
-The research can perhaps explore how different governance models define and respond to attacks and consider psychological, legal, and operational perspectives to support a more fact-driven interpretive approach.

 #### A.1.4.9.3 - Issuing of Public Report [Core]  <!-- UUID: 8d8dfab8-1350-42e7-bc20-3ae2eca86005 -->